PostHog/posthog.com/contents/blog/measuring-feature-success.md

 ## Step 5: Continued development post-launch

 Success after launch looks like continued growth in usage metrics.
-It also looks like recommendations, or public praise for that feature.
+It also looks like recommendations, or public praise for that feature, such as this feedback we got about sampling:

+> Btw, love the new sampling feature - makes queries much faster

 If the feature has a large enough impact, it may even inspire a marketing push or case study.

 If a large feature is successful to warrant dedicated, sustained work, such as session recordings or group analytics, we might plan to [charge for it](/handbook/engineering/feature-pricing).
 If this is the case, then success becomes users paying for it.
 As an example, charging for our feature flags product is a goal for Q2 2023.
 Follow-on goals are likely growing the revenue of the product.